robchendev/FRET/README.md

 Clone this repository to your system, install Node.js v16.6+, npm, and Discord.js v13.

 If you plan on using this F.R.E.T.'s code for contributing/testing, or for your own purposes, you need to create your Discord application [here](https://discord.com/developers/applications).
 Additionally, you can always lean on the [documentation for Discord.js](https://discord.js.org/#/docs/discord.js/stable/general/welcome), or [the guide](https://discordjs.guide/#before-you-begin).

-### Secrets
-F.R.E.T. uses MongooseJS to store it's data in MongoDB as a JSON schema.
-You only need to provide a `secrets.json` (described below) your MongoDB database connection string to use the database, given that you've made one for free already.

-This code uses two tokens, "Token" and "Mongo", as described in `secrets-example.json`.
-Create a copy of this file and name it `secrets.json`, then, edit the fields:

-1. Replace the `Token` value in that file with your application's bot token - it is what the F.R.E.T. will use to sign into Discord.
-2. Replace the `Mongo` value with your MongoDB's database connection string.

-If you are to use this code in your public github repositories, do not share your `secrets.json` file.
-It will give other people access to your Discord bot and your database.
-Though, github will likely recognize this and warn you before anyone does.

-### Developer's Configuration
-Under the folder `configurations` you'll notice a file named `flux.prod.json`.
-This file contains IDs used in Discord for your bot, guild, roles, channels, etc. You may create a `flux.dev.json` file in the same folder by copying `flux.prod.json` to change all of the IDs and test everything in your own server.
-This is your personal development configuration and it will be ignored.
-Be careful not to modify the `flux.prod.json` file.
-Any pull requests modifying it without explicit permission in the focal issue of the PR will be closed without merging.

-### Configuration Handler
-In the module defined in `commandHandler.js`, you'll notice a property named `isDebug`, this should be set to true for local development, and false when deploying.
-This determines which flux configuration is loaded at runtime.

 ### Run F.R.E.T.
 Locally
 Run F.R.E.T. by using one of the following commands: